IBM/maximo-labs/docs/monitor-hol/monitor-index.md

-### Monitor Lab
+# Welcome to the IBM Maximo Asset Monitor Lab!
 You will learn about Monitor's capabilities to:

 * Connect devices
 * Ingest data from devices
 * Transform data into asset information
 * Be alerted about which assets are not performing normally
-* Create system summary and asset dashboard to view asset condition metrics and related asset operational data.
+* Create system summary and asset dashboard to view asset condition metrics and related asset operational data

 Maximo Asset Monitor connects devices, ingests device data, and transforms that data into meaningful insights through visualizations such as time series line and bar charts, tabular reports, and interactive diagrams.
 Watson IoT Platform